neykov/extract-tls-secrets/README.md

 ```
 java -javaagent:extract-ssl-secrets-1.0.0.jar=/tmp/secrets.log -jar MyApp.jar
 ```

-Make sure you don't rename the jar file.
-Keeping the original name.
-It won't work if renamed.

 By default the keys are logged to `ssl-master-secrets.txt` in the target process working folder.
 To log to a different file specify the optional